-Zimbabwe's Mnangagwa wins first post-Mugabe election
+Zimbabwe president closes in on victory as results roll in

-HARARE (Reuters) - Zimbabwe President Emmerson Mnangagwa, a former spy chief installed after Robert Mugabe’s removal in a coup in November, was elected on Thursday after a poll marred by the deaths of six people in an army crackdown on opposition protests.
+HARARE (Reuters) - Zimbabwe President Emmerson Mnangagwa, a former spy chief installed after Robert Mugabe’s removal in a November coup, closed in on victory on Thursday in an election marred by the deaths of six people in an army crackdown on opposition protests.

-After two days of claims and counterclaims, the 75-year-old Mnangagwa secured a comfortable victory, polling 2.46 million votes against 2.15 million for 40-year-old opposition leader Nelson Chamisa.
+With nine of the southern African nation’s 10 provinces declared, 75-year-old Mnangagwa had 2.15 million votes against 1.93 million for 40-year-old opposition leader Nelson Chamisa.

+Before the results announcement, both men had expressed confidence in victory, and international observers urged speedy release of the outcome to avoid further violence after clashes between security forces and opposition supporters.

 The election, the first since the army’s removal of 94-year-old Mugabe, passed off relatively smoothly but its aftermath revealed the deep rifts in Zimbabwean society and the instinctive heavy-handedness of the security forces.

-On Wednesday, troops backed by armoured vehicles and a military helicopter were sent in to crush demonstrations by stone-throwing opposition supporters who said Mnangagwa’s ZANU-PF party had rigged the elections.

-Six people were killed as soldiers, some with their faces obscured by camouflage masks, opened fire with automatic weapons.

-The following day, soldiers ordered civilians off the streets of the capital, despite calls from foreign governments and international organisations for calm and for political leaders to show restraint.
+On Thursday, troops cleared the streets of the capital, despite calls from foreign governments and international organisations for calm and for political leaders to show restraint.

 Police then sealed off the headquarters of Chamisa’s Movement for Democratic Change (MDC) before storming the building and arresting 16 people.
 The search warrant said they were looking for unlicensed firearms, grenades and stones.

-Coupled with video of soldiers firing on unarmed demonstrators on Wednesday, the raid does serious damage to Mnangagwa’s efforts to rehabilitate the image of a country synonymous with political repression and economic collapse.
+Coupled with video of soldiers opening fire on unarmed demonstrators on Wednesday, the raid does serious damage to Mnangagwa’s efforts to rehabilitate the image of a country synonymous with political repression and economic collapse.

 Questioning the independence of the judiciary, Chamisa said he was reluctant to go to court to challenge the results, saying this would be “going into the lion’s den”.